lacrioque/Vagrant-LEMP-16.04/README.md

 ## Introduction

-Pulling current developer version ofg LimeSurvey to run automatic test on it.
+Pulling current developer version of LimeSurvey to run automatic test on it.

 **Warning: Please do not use this for production environments, as it contains insecurities (basic passwords, PHP configs) and is only intended as a development environment.**